urielrodriguez/Arcade/README.md

 Example 2: At the end of the turn, the players have scores of 1 and 0.
 3<sup>1+0</sup> = 3 and 3 == 3, therefore the
 scores are swapped.

+## 15 Puzzle

+### Rules & Instructions
+The goal of the game is to place the tiles from 1 to 15 in order, with the blank tile at the end.

+Click on the tiles to move them.
+Click 'New Game' to start a new game.

+## Pig

+### Rules & Instructions
+The goal of the game is to reach the specified number of points by rolling the pair of dice.
+If no goal score is provided, the default goal score is 100.

+The rules are simple: if you roll a one, your round score is 0 and your turn ends.
+If you roll a pair of sixes, your total score goes back to 0.